 - All appliances must be listed by and bear the label of an accredited testing laboratory.

 - Regular (at least annual) cleaning of the appliance and flue is necessary.
 Inspection should be made at the time of entire assembly to assure that all components are in working order.

-- Ashes should be placed in a metal container with a tight fitting lid outside, away from combustible materials.
+- Ashes should be placed in a metal container with a tight-fitting lid outside and away from combustible materials.
 Do not store ashes in a garage.